-The USAF has defined significance indicators for air quality impacts as whether an action would interfere with the state's ability to maintain the NAAQS, or result in a violation of any federal, state, or local air regulation.
+USAF has defined significance indicators for air quality impacts as whether an action would interfere with the state's ability to maintain NAAQS, or result in a violation of any federal, state, or local air regulation.

 The Proposed Action would have short- and long-term minor adverse impacts on air quality.
 Airborne dust and other pollutants generated during construction, demolition, and renovation projects would cause short-term emissions increases.
-The increase in aircraft operations and mobile sources would cause longterm emissions increases.
-The Air Force has developed an automated screening tool known as the Air Conformity Applicability Model (ACAM) to perform a simplified General Conformity Rule Applicability Analysis for non-transportation proposed actions and projects.
-Appendix B presents the detailed report for the ACAM Analysis conducted for the Proposed Action, which concludes that increases in emissions would be below the general conformity rule de minimis thresholds and would occur in areas within attainment for all pollutants, except for PM{2.5}.
-The overlap with JPARC airspace accounts for 0.5% of the total PM{2.5} non-attainment area, and the general conformity rule would not apply.
+The increase in aircraft operations and mobile sources would cause long-term emissions increases.
+USAF has developed an automated screening tool known as the Air Conformity Applicability Model (ACAM) to perform a simplified General Conformity Rule Applicability Analysis for non-transportation proposed actions and projects.
+Appendix B presents the detailed ACAM Analysis report for the Proposed Action, which concludes that increases in emissions would be below the general conformity rule de minimis thresholds and would occur in areas within attainment for all pollutants, except PM{2.5}.